nextgen-user/CoolAGI/README.md

 # Open-GPT-4-PLUS
 An opensource replication of GPT-4 Plus Built on Big-AGI.

+# Try Now at https://coolagi.vercel.app/ ( Works Out of the box , No API Keys Required)

 ## ✨ Key Features 👊

 - **Large Files Upload**: Upload any PDF Files!